Norton Password Manager vs 1Password: which is the best for you?

 Browser extensions

-With 1Password, its extensions’ functionalities are tied to its web app, so you can’t access the entire range of tools and features on there, which is pretty common for browser extensions.
-Instead, you get only the core features like password/credential saving, generating, and auto-filling.
+With 1Password, its extension’s functionality is tied to its web app, so you can’t access the entire range of tools and features, which is common for browser extensions.
+Instead, you get only the core features like password and credential saving, generating, and auto-filling.

 Similarly, you’ll see the same thing with Norton Password Manager.
-You get a built-in password generator, credentials auto-save, and autofill.
-And that’s about all.
+You get features like a built-in password generator, credentials auto-save, and autofill.

 Mobile apps